beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 ERROR: ConnectionRefused: '[Errno 111] Connection refused'
 ```

-This may happen because the `openstack-nova-api` service is not running.
-The following command can
+This may happen because the `openstack-nova-api` service is not running on the controller.
+The
-be used to check the status of the service:
+following command can be used to check the status of the service on the controller host:

 ```Bash
 service openstack-nova-api status